mathisonian/browser-man-switch/README.md

 This is a python script that periodically checks the last time you've used a web browser.
-If that time is greater than a certain threshold, you are presumed dead, and any browser history is deleted, to make sure that loved ones don't see any... ahem... unpleasantries on your computer.
+If that time is greater than a certain threshold, you are presumed dead, and any browser history is deleted, to make sure that loved ones don't see any... ahem... unpleasantries.

 Usage
 -----